fluxninja/aperture/docs/content/aperture-for-infra/agent/kubernetes/operator/sidecar.md

        fluxNinjaExtension:
          create: true
          secretKeyRef:
-           name: aperture-agent-apikey
+           name: aperture-apikey
            key: apiKey
-         value: "AGENT_API_KEY"
+         value: "API_KEY"
    ```

    Replace `ORGANIZATION_NAME` with the Aperture Cloud organization name and
-   `AGENT_API_KEY` with the API key linked to the project.
-If an API key has not
+   `API_KEY` with the API key linked to the project.
+If an API key has not been
-   been created, generate a new one through the Aperture Cloud UI.
-Navigate to
+   created, generate a new one through the Aperture Cloud UI.
+Navigate to the
-   the **`Aperture`** tab in the sidebar menu and then select
+   **`Aperture`** tab in the sidebar menu and then select **`API Keys`** in the
-   **`Agent API Keys`** in the top bar.
-From there, you can either copy the
+   top bar.
+From there, you can either copy the existing key or create a new one
-   existing key or create a new one by clicking on **`Create Agent API Key`**.
+   by clicking on **`Create API Key`**.

    :::note